 - Subsidiaries

 This form needs to be filed within 60-90 days of the end of a company's fiscal year, which may or may not overlap with the end of the calendar year.
-The 10-K is made available online, through the SEC database and on a company’s website.
+The 10-K report is made available online, through the SEC database and on a company’s website.
 This allows investors, analysts, shareholders and other curious individuals to check the health of a company at any time.

 How do you file a 10-K?

+So, how is the information filed with the SEC?
+Electronically is the short answer.
 The SEC uses what is commonly known as EDGAR to accept, manage and store companies' required reporting.
 EDGAR is searchable by anyone wishing to view corporate reporting.
 To deliver documents to the SEC thus requires secure software that is able to transmit documents to EDGAR's system while encrypting data for confidentiality.
 These days, most companies use cloud-based software so employees can generate and deliver reports from anywhere.

 Who Must File and Why?